People Management

 Create an easy-to-copy reference schedule based on your business’s workforce.
 These needs vary according to several factors, including:

-• The time of year: Christmas is peak season for retail and retail stores, while summer is more demanding for resorts or restaurants.
+- The time of year: Christmas is peak season for retail and retail stores as the delivery of products increases, while summer is more demanding for resorts and restaurants.
 Each industry has its own particularities; make sure to take yours into account.

 An easy-to-copy reference schedule allows you to have some consistency and adjust as needed without having to recreate the schedule from scratch every time.